 Other kits do offer full-sized bottles, so a seemingly expensive option might actually end up good value in terms of cost-per-drink.
 In each case, we’ve specified what you’re getting for your money.

-The mojitos discovery kit
+Taste Cocktails the mojitos discovery kit

-This company offers a dazzling array of kits to make everything from a bramble to a Long Island ice tea, but perhaps their most accessible is the mighty mojito.
+This company offer a dazzling array of kits to make everything from bramble to a Long Island ice tea, but perhaps their most accessible is the mighty mojito.
 Containing all the necessary spirits for the classic Cuban version as well as two variations – a mint julep and a Bolivian mojito – this kit will make six drinks (coming in at under £6 each).
 Each of the three versions is genuinely distinctive, so sampling them all does indeed feel like a bit of a voyage of discovery.

 Buy now £35.00, Tastecocktails.com

-Rhubarb and Ginger negroni cocktail experience
+The Cocktail Man rhubarb and ginger negroni cocktail experience

 From these ingredients you’ll be able to conjure four generously-proportioned drinks – each garnished with the dehydrated orange slices provided – plus one extra for a garden party gatecrasher (working out at £7 per drink).
 The company’s other kits cater to a range of tastes, from a fruity mango and passion fruit mojito to a more classic cosmopolitan – plus there’s a changing roster of seasonal offerings.

 Buy now £34.99, Thecocktailman.co.uk

-Manhattan gift collection
+The Whisky Exchange Manhattan gift collection

 You can really taste the quality of the ingredients on offer here and –although at the upper end of our price spectrum – this kit offers excellent value for money.
 Depending on which recipe you use (there’s a follow-along video on The Whisky Exchange website), you’ll get up to 15 cocktails out of this bundle: less than £5 a drink.
-If whisky isn’t your thing the company offers plenty of alternative kits, from more classic cocktails to bellinis and pina coladas.
+If whisky isn’t your thing the company offers plenty of alternative kits, from more classic cocktails to Bellinis and Pina Coladas.

 Buy now £69.95, Thewhiskyexchange.com

-Raspberry martini cocktail box
+The Moose Drink raspberry martini cocktail box

-We tried one of its more complex offers: the raspberry martini.
+We tried one of the brand’s more complex offers: the raspberry martini.
 Although containing seven different ingredients it’s straightforward to make, merely a matter of using the supplied jigger to measure the right quantities from various dinky bottles into the stainless steel cocktail shaker.
 The resulting drink is moreish – fruity without being excessively sweet – and an alluring ruby red in colour.

-Buy now £41.00, Themoosedrink.com
+Buy now £44.00, Themoosedrink.com

-Espresso martini kit
+Mr Black espresso martini kit

 With an exceptionally rich and smooth taste, these are slightly less alcoholic than espresso martinis made using the conventional recipe, which generally also feature a double shot of vodka.
 But what’s lost in booze is more than compensated for in both flavour and caffeine, and the included cocktail shaker will make a useful addition to any home bar.

-Buy now £49.99, mrblack.co
+Buy now £49.99, Mrblack.co

-Lemon margarita set
+Enemigo lemon margarita set

 Although margaritas are usually made with limes, this kit pairs Tequila Enemigo 89 with a lemon mixer made by Two Keys using Spanish lemons, which have a comparable sweetness to the traditional Mexican citrus.
 It’s a very fresh and drinkable combination, ideal for a summer picnic, and has the simplest serve of all our featured cocktails: just add crushed ice.

 Buy now £59.95, Buyenemigo.co.uk

 Inside you’ll find two classic LSA highball glasses (each worth at least £10) and enough Absolut Vodka and Big Tom spiced tomato juice to fill them with generous servings of bloody mary – just add Tabasco to achieve your desired level of heat.
-Not-Another-Bill also offers an emergency cocktail kit, filled with your choice of premixed drinks and miniature spirits, plus an espresso martini gift set.
+Not-Another-Bill also offers an Emergency Cocktail Kit, filled with your choice of premixed drinks and miniature spirits, plus an espresso martini gift set.

 Buy now £80.00, Notanotherbill.com

-The verdict: Cocktail making kits
+The Verdict: Cocktail making kits

 Just nudging the top spot are Taste Cocktails discovery kits, which offer plenty of bang for your buck.
 It’s good fun being able to string out the tasting process, trying a different version of the drink each evening – you could even buy one for a friend and compare notes over Zoom.
 The boxes are clearly put together by a cocktail-obsessed team, careful about getting the details right.